-IP Address and ASN
+IP Address and ASN Allocations in Africa: Unveiling Key Insights

 In today's interconnected world, the Internet has become an integral part of our daily lives.
 From government services to education, healthcare to agriculture, and the financial sector, the Internet plays a crucial role in supporting various sectors and activities.
 At the core of this digital landscape lies the effective management and allocation of critical Internet number resources, such as IP addresses (IPv4, IPv6) and ASNs (Autonomous System Numbers).
 In Africa, these resources are managed by AFRINIC, the African Regional Internet Registry.
 In this blog, we will explore the importance of IP allocation statistics for Africa, some existing challenges, and the future implications for the continent.